Search

 Let’s do it!

-Once done, all cards are laid out in the middle of the table.
+Once all the cards are done, lay them out in the middle of the table.

 What makes this an agile parenting tool?